JJ-GIT-DEV/simplilearn_devops_capstone_project/readme_capstone_project.md

 - Kubernetes: Kubernetes Cluster for deploying Containers

 -----------------------------------------------------
-# Creating a GitHub Action for Workflow Building Docker Container
+# Creating a GitHub Action for Workflow Building Docker Container with a Spring Boot Project

-Preparing the source code and designing the build process along with Dockerfile preparation
+Preparing the source code and designing the build process along with Dockerfile preparation.

-We will using an existing Spring Boot project with the source code from github repository https://github.com/Sonal0409/Vodafone-DevOps-CapstoneProject
+We will using an existing Spring Boot Project with the source code from github repository https://github.com/Sonal0409/Vodafone-DevOps-CapstoneProject

 ### Creating a Dockerfile for the Spring Boot Project
 First, we’ll need to create a Dockerfile in the root directory of the Spring Boot project.
 Here’s the Dockerfile for a Spring Boot application: